 DEPLOYMENT_OPTION - The scope of Amazon Relational Database Service deployments.
 Valid values are

-SingleAZ
+SingleAZ and MultiAZ.

 INSTANCE_TYPE - The type of EC2 instance.
-An example is m4.xlarge
+An example is m4.xlarge.

 LINKED_ACCOUNT - The description in the attribute map that includes the full name of the member account.
 The value field contains the AWS ID of the member account.